 The Leverhulme Centre for Anthropocene Biodiversity was established in November 2019.
-We are a Leverhulme Trust Research Centre based at the University of York, with partners at the Université de Sherbrooke, University of St Andrew’s and the Stockholm Environment Institute.
+We are a Leverhulme Trust Research Centre based at the University of York, with partners at the Université de Sherbrooke, University of St Andrew’s, University College London and the Stockholm Environment Institute.

 We have been awarded £10 million in funding over 10 years and collaborate with researchers from around the world on interdisciplinary projects looking at how human activities impact biodiversity, both negatively and positively.